NexPlayer/Android-SDK/SW_WV.md

 # WV DRM Integration with NexPlayerSDK for Android

 Widevine DRM (as known as WV DRM) is a DRM technique compatible with MediaDrm, made by Google.
 MediaDrm is supported from Android JellyBean 4.3 and up, and it supports DASH only.
-To use the same technique on lower version of Android devices such as Ice Cream Sandwich, or apply to HLS, use this DRM module.
+To use the same technique on a lower version of Android OS such as Ice Cream Sandwich, or apply to HLS, use this DRM module.
 The Widevine
 DRM module of the NexPlayer SDK uses the common encryption (cenc) algorithm to receive the encrypted media file from the media server and to receive and decrypt the decryptable key from the Widevine server.
 Therefore, you have to enter the URL where you can get the content and key to the NexPlayer SDK.
 In addition, for the offline store